094459/newsletter-oss-projects/README.md

 ### Application integration and middleware

+**active-active-cache**

+[active-active-cache](https://aws-oss.beachgeek.co.uk/3o5) is a repo that helps you build a solution that implements an active-active cache across 2 AWS regions, using ElastiCache for Redis.
+This solution is automated with CDK and SAM.(#189)

 **aws-apn-connector**

 [aws-apn-connector](https://aws-oss.beachgeek.co.uk/3l1) this project from the folks at Nearform provides a way of interacting with the AWS APN (AWS Partner Network) programatically, as this does not provide an API.
 If you are looking to automate your interactions with the AWS APN, you should check this project out.(#185)